planetis-m/raylib-examples/raylib_translation_guide.md

 ### Splitting Long Expressions in Nim

-In Nim, only break lines after an operator (put operator at end of line), comma, or open parenthesis, and indent the continuation line.
-Never start the next line with an operator.
+* Break lines only after binary operators, commas, or open parentheses.
+* Place binary operators at the end of the line, not at the start of the next line.
+* Indent continuation lines consistently.
+* Unary operators (e.g., a leading `-` for a negative term) may appear at the start of a line.

 ```nim
 # Incorrect (causes errors):